runpod-workers/worker-faster_whisper/README.md

 <h1>Faster Whisper | Worker</h1>

 This repository contains the [Faster Whisper](https://github.com/guillaumekln/faster-whisper) Worker for RunPod.
+The Whisper Worker is designed to process audio files using various Whisper models, with options for transcription formatting, language translation, and more.
+It's part of the RunPod Workers collection aimed at providing diverse functionality for endpoint processing.

 [Endpoint Docs](https://docs.runpod.io/reference/faster-whisper)